This post may contain affiliate links. Please read our disclosure policy.

-Oh, I think this dessert is so delicious, and I can enjoy it guilt-free, since the ingredients are so healthy!
+Oh, I think this lemon bars dessert is so delicious, and I can enjoy it guilt-free, since the ingredients are so healthy!

-I have always loved lemon bars, but the traditional kind are full of unhealthy ingredients (white flour, white, granulated sugar, and confectioner’s sugar).
+I have always loved lemon bars, but the traditional kind are full of unhealthy ingredients like white flour, white, granulated sugar, and confectioner’s sugar.

 I hope you like these gluten-free lemon bars as much as we do.
-We’re making them regularly. 🙂
+They’re so good that we’re making them regularly!

 Lemon Bars Ingredients